 Whether you’re new to climbing or going into your 10th season, there are a number of lead climbing mistakes that are easy to make if you’re not paying attention.
-Lead climbing is an important skill to have and when you’re transitioning from indoors to outdoors or are just climbing at one or the other, there are a number of things you want to pay attention to.
+Lead climbing is an important skill to have and when you’re transitioning from indoors to outdoors and there are a number of things you want to pay attention to.
 These are three mistakes that are easy to make and easy to avoid.

 Back-clipping is when you’re leading a climb and you incorrectly clip the rope.
 Instead of your end of the rope coming out of the carabiner away from the rock, your end of the rope comes out of the carabiner going toward the rock.
 It’s bad because if you’ve back-clipped a piece and you fall, the rope could unclip itself out from the carabiner.
 Always be sure your lead end of the rope comes out of the carabiner away from the rock.

 Leg Behind Rope

 This happens when you place your toe, foot or leg behind the rope while you are climbing.
 If your foot is on hold between the rope and the wall and you took a fall, it’s highly likely that your foot would get caught causing you to flip upside down.
 To fix the problem, step over and around the rope, not behind it and be aware of your foot to rope relation.
 Never have a rope behind your leg!
 Watch how not to have the rope below.